HIS2078 : Approaches to the History of Western Medicine

 |Semester 1 Credit Value:||20|

 Medical History can be, and has been taught in many different ways: systematically, chronologically, from the doctors', patients', society's point of view, as a history of institutions, ideas, discoveries.
-This module tries to teach medical history by way of case studies while at the same time improving skills in dealing with a range of primary source material (epistemic, literary and pictorial genres) and helping to develop strategies to make such primary sources 'speak' to the historian (of medicine) and respond to his/her questions.
-We will be examining representative examples of such genres (invective, observatio, patient file, textbook, novella, trial records.
-We will try to contextualise our samples historically and thereby discover that they (and each phenomenon of reception prompted by them) are products of a given culture, do have a locus in history, reflect the time and place of which they are a product.
+This module aims to teach medical history by way of case studies while at the same time improving skills in dealing with a range of primary source material (epistemic, literary and pictorial genres) and helping to develop strategies to make such primary sources 'speak' to the historian (of medicine) and respond to his/her questions.
+We will be examining representative examples of such genres (invective, observatio, patient file, textbook, novella, trial records).
+We will contextualise our samples historically and thereby discover that they (and each phenomenon of reception prompted by them) are products of a given culture, do have a locus in history, reflect the time and place from which they originate.

 This module aims: